broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/exome/ExomeGermlineSingleSample.changelog.md

+# 3.0.2
+2022-01-12

+* Increased the disk space in CalibrateDragstrModel task

 # 3.0.1
 2021-12-09
 * Updated the base image for the Dragmap docker image
 * Updated broken dependency in VerifyBamID docker image

 # 3.0.0
 2021-11-15